 Lets face it, a site that isn’t getting traffic due to slow page loading time and bounce rates, is going to be a complete waste of time.
 However, there are couple things you can do to make sure your page speed online is much faster.

-Tips to improve page loading time
+Improve page loading time

 1. Reduce WordPress plugins – Believe it or not, too much of a good thing is not good for your sites loading time.
 I know I have talked with Ileane about this and they are cool, but too much of a good thing isn’t good for your blog or sites health.
 I know it can be tempting to have a lot of plugins on your WordPress blog (seeing how there are million out there), but try to use 10 or less plugins if you can.